web3story/OCM/content/section2/what-is-the-OCM-genesis.md

 ---
-title: "What is the OCM Genesis?
-(1minread)"
+title: "What is the OCM Genesis?"
+subtitle: (1 min read)
 date: 2022-10-06
 section: mechanics
 weight: 3